 Now you can the newly created Role.
 I think we forgot to add the description

 You can also change the existing user roles.

 Within the SQL Server Management Studio, Navigate to Security Folder, then Expand the Roles folder.
 Here you can see the default User roles.
 Please right-click on the Role that you want to see, and select its properties

-Once you click on the properties option, a new window called User Role Properties will be opened.
+Once you click on the properties option, a new window called User Role Properties will open.
 Here you can see the default roles allocated by the Reporting service.
-If you want, you can change these setting as well.
+If you want, you can change this setting as well.